Estimating Heterogeneous Treatment Effects on Survival Outcomes Using Counterfactual Censoring Unbiased Transformations: Censoring unbiased orthogonal learning

 A CUT is a function mapping a right-censored time-to-event variable to a continuous variable with the same conditional expectation as the \textit{uncensored} time-to-event variable.
 CUTs are useful because, by their definition, they can be substituted for right censored outcomes in regressions.
 Regressions for continuous outcomes (like CUTs) can be much easier to fit than regressions for right-censored outcomes that must take into account censoring.
 CUTs have a long history in statistics, including the Buckley-James (BJ) transformation~\citep{buckley1979linear}, the IPCW transformation~\citep{koul1981regression}, and the augmented IPCW (AIPCW) transformation~\citep{rubin2007doubly}(which combines the BJ and IPCW transformations). ~\citep{rubin2007doubly} provides a nice overview of CUTs.

 In this work, we consider what we will dub `counterfactual CUTs'.
-A counterfactual CUT is a transformation of the observed outcome that, under causal assumptions, has the same conditional expectation function as some function of a counterfactual value (or values) of the outcome under an intervention (or interventions) of interest.
-In~\Cref{theorem:cut}, we provide counterfactual CUTs corresponding to all of the estimands introduced in~\Cref{sec:estimands} under the appropriate identification assumptions given in ~\Cref{identification}. \\
+A counterfactual CUT is a transformation of the observed outcome that, under causal assumptions, has the same conditional expectation as some function of a counterfactual value (or values) of the outcome under an intervention (or interventions) of interest.
+In~\Cref{theorem:cut}, we provide counterfactual CUTs and show that they have properties that will facilitate estimation of the estimands introduced in~\Cref{sec:estimands} under identification assumptions from ~\Cref{identification}. \\